 Simon Scott.
 Following architectural studies in England, Simon emigrated to Canada and met Arthur Erickson in 1965.
 He then joined Erickson Massey Architects.
 In 1972-73 he worked in Rome with the late Roloff Beny on his book “In Italy”.
 Returning to Canada Simon photographed for, and designed, the book “The Architecture of Arthur Erickson” and was awarded the American Institute of Graphic Arts design award.
 Simon then formed his own firm to pursue architectural photography, graphics and presentation.
 He continued his work with Erickson’s office and other Canadian and US firms, providing architectural photography and publishing.
 His work has been exhibited in many local exhibitions and at the Royal Canadian Academy of Art and published worldwide.
 Simon was with Arthur two days before he died, a forty-four year association.

 Elizabeth Watts.
 Liz is a BC Registered Landscape Architect with broad experience in consulting, public service and academia, having worked for Bing Thom Architects, the UBC Landscape Architecture Program, TransLink, and local municipalities.
-Project work ranges from heritage advocacy, residential design and sustainable landscapes, to urban design with a focus on the integration of cycling, walking and transit facilities in our cities, to heritage advocacy, park planning and design, sustainable landscape design, and residential design.
+Her work ranges from heritage advocacy, residential design and sustainable landscapes, to urban design with a focus on the integration of active transportation facilities in the public realm of our cities.
 In 1992 Liz rallied nation-wide support to stop the distress sale of Arthur's house and garden due to his financial insolvency.
 She led the establishment of a charitable organization dedicated to preserving the house and garden as a heritage site, which has now grown to become the Arthur Erickson Foundation with its larger mission.
 Liz is passionate about promoting Arthur Erickson’s legacy to Canada and the world.